-In the event that this minimum clearance cannot be maintained under all possible working positions, the power station responsible must be contacted and you must have the highvoltage line switched off.
+In the event that the minimum clearance between the placing boom and high-voltage lines cannot be maintained, the power station responsible must be contacted and you must have the highvoltage line switched off.

-Should you have any doubts, it is better to forgo the use of the placing boom and to lay a separate delivery line, for instance.
+Should you have any doubts, it is better to forgo the use of the placing boom and to lay a separate delivery line.